julienrwe/dam-documentation/src/general.md

 ### ** A new era of payments**
 ***What if you could create your own digital payment ecosystem and leverage it to become your competitve edge ?***

 Our goal is to make it easy to transfer value, just like sending information to each other.
-To achieve this, we plan to allow the digitization of any product or asset through WorldLine Digital Asset Management console.
+To achieve this, we plan to allow the digitization of any product or asset through Worldline Digital Asset Management console.
 This platform is both **innovative** and **modular**, and is expected to play a crucial role in shaping the future of PayTech.

 <img src="https://user-images.githubusercontent.com/126062813/222182113-9409f0ae-8bca-44b7-a3e7-f5d6de54cf7c.png" width="120" height="300"> <img src="https://user-images.githubusercontent.com/126062813/222182189-3d2d6c52-20e9-4e0c-9d94-2d8f0767c0bc.png" width="120" height="300">